 "There were three transmissions between the tower in Johnstown and the aircraft, and there was no indication of problems," Peters said, though he emphasized that the information was preliminary and subject to investigation by the National Transportation Safety Board.

 The FAA issued an alert about 8 a.m. to pilots flying along the same route that the plane was missing.

 A helicopter pilot spotted the wreckage later in the morning in a wooded area along Route 56 near Olgetown, about 75 miles east of Pittsburgh.
 Heavy fog was reported at the time, said Lt.
 Col. Edgar R. Flick of the western Pennsylvania Civil Air Patrol.

 Police, fire and emergency crews responded to the scene, which is about 15 miles from the airport.
-Flick said the plane went down in a heavily forested area with both active and reclaimed strip mines.
+Flick said the plane went down in a heavily forested area.

 A woman answering the telephone at Rindfleisch's Arnold address declined to comment.